 Content creators and bloggers have taken the marketing world by storm.
-As a result, many brands are recruiting social media influencers for market research studies.
+As a result, many brands are turning to social media influencers to promote their brand, products, and services.

 Because this is a newer marketing strategy for most businesses, it is critical to rely on data-driven insights and not best guesses or assumptions.